aanderse/LdapRecord.com/source/docs/models.md

 The above example will save the user inside the `Users` OU.

-> {note} Depending on your directory, some attributes are required to be set for it
+> Depending on your directory, some attributes are required to be set for it
 > to be created successfully.
 LdapRecord will not validate this for you and you will
 > receive an exception if this occurs.
 >